 Food and Drink

-The main restaurant in Splash Landing Hotel is Flambo’s Exotic Feast, an “all-you-can-eat” buffet style restaurant offering a range of culinary styles from Mexican to Indian to Asian to traditional British carvery and you’ll find that two or more are on offer every night.
+The main restaurant in Splash Landing Hotel is Flambo’s Jambo, an “all-you-can-eat” buffet style restaurant offering a range of culinary styles from Mexican to Indian to Asian to traditional British carvery and you’ll find that two or more are on offer every night.

 With bright colours adorning the walls, seats and even staff uniforms, you’re sure to have an eye-opening experience.
-The atmosphere within the restaurant is slightly more child-friendly and relaxed than you’d find at the Secret Garden over in Alton Towers Hotel, and you’ll find Caribbean music playing in the background alongside the buzz from Ma Garritas floating through the area.
+The atmosphere within the restaurant is slightly more child-friendly and relaxed than you’d find at the Secret Garden over in Alton Towers Hotel, and you’ll find Caribbean music playing in the background alongside the buzz from Ma Garrita’s floating through the area.